robsondepaula/devops-with-kubernetes/README.md

-# DevOps with Kubernetes
+# DevOps with Kubernetes - 2021

 https://devopswithkubernetes.com/

-Exercises for the mooc, each part contains the submissions in the corresponding folder.
+Exercises for the mooc (fall 2021 edition), each part contains the submissions in the corresponding folder.